OneBlockPlus/polkadot-hackathon-2024/bangkok/28-create-polka-dapp/README.md

 - CLI Templates
   - [x] Scaffold options for contracts, frontend-only, or full-stack depending on developer needs.
   - [ ] Custom CLI templates for specific parachains based on development tools (EVM or INK)
+- Contract LifeCycle Process Support (Mentorship Meetup advice)
+  - [x] Provide developers who decide to generate contracts witsihmple tools to perfom tasks like deploy and interact with their contracts.
+Though the Command Line or Through easy to write scripts..
+Just like Hardhat for the Eth ecosystem

 ## Hackathon Progress